mile-hi-labs/react-data/README.md

 ## How it Works
-React Data uses the [Context Hooks](https://reactjs.org/docs/context.html) to construct a global data store that interconnects adapters, serializers, and models to communicate with your API, retrieve data, and store that data in a local store that's available in any component.
-React Data works best with a [JSON-API](https://jsonapi.org/) and REST patterns.
-To learn more about React Data or for more advanced usage, please visit the [API Documentation](https://app.gitbook.com/@mile-hi-labs/s/react-data/).
+React Data uses the [Context Hooks](https://reactjs.org/docs/context.html) to construct a global data store that connects the Adapters, Serializers, and Models in your project to communicate with your API and store local data.
+This way, you can access data fetched via previous network calls and manage that data via the local store.
+As an alternative, you can also bypass the local store and simply use React Data to fetch data from your API and make it available in your component.
+The choice is yours.
+React Data is designed to work with a [JSON-API](https://jsonapi.org/) and REST patterns though you're welcome to override / configure the BaseAdapter and BaseSerializer to match your needs.
+To learn more about React Data, please visit the [API Documentation](https://app.gitbook.com/@mile-hi-labs/s/react-data/).

 ## Quick Start
-`npm install react-data`
+`npm install @mile-hi-labs/react-data`

 Add the following to your `app.jsx` file or near the top of your application.